carlgwilliam/HtautauRegression/README.md

 ssh <username>@gateway.ph.liv.ac.uk
 ssh alpha
 ```
 Where you have to replace `<username>` with your username on the liverpool physics cluster which you got from the helpdesk.
-You can also do this on your laptop but `alpha` has more CPU and also severl GPUs that might be useful for faster training.
+You can also do this on your laptop, if you download the data, but `alpha` has more CPU and also severl GPUs that might be useful for faster training.

 ## First time setup